traitecoevo/plant/doc/design.md

 A patch contains multiple species.
 In the deterministic model, there will be just one patch.
 Previously this was population.

+It's not totally clear how seed addition should look here:

+* The `add_seeds` function will always test to see if seeds have germinated and survived dispersal.

+* From R, sometimes we want to just dump seeds in and have them skip germination entirely.
+In this case, we work via the `r_add_seedlings` function, which still takes just an integer vector and still adds individuals in as if they were seeds.
+However, every seed germinates with probability 1.

+Note that this distinction is made only in `Patch` and `Metacommunity`, because `Patch` is where germination probability is computed and germination tested.
+For Species, there is no `add_seedlings`, and `add_seeds` just adds seeds.
+It could be updated for consistency with `Patch`, but I think `add_seeds` is possibly clearer.

 ## Parameters

 We need a pointer to all the parameters that we can use to seed new